banada/ios7-switches/README.md

 IOS 7 toggle switches written in pure CSS.
 No javascript required.

-There are two steps required.
+There are two steps needed.
 The first one is to add a switch class to the checkbox or radio input element.

 The second one is to add a label right next to the input.